 In short, Berlin’s Heartfield Archiv (John Heartfield Archive) is a treasure trove of art and materials directly related to one of the most influential artists of the twentieth century.

 The curator believes there are factors that have directly impacted John Heartfield’s reputation and renown that cannot be dismissed.
 Documents and letters show that the policies and actions of the John Heartfield Archiv (Heartfield Archive) have often been at odds with the recognized policies of any major artist’s archive.
 The curator believes these policies has been driven by a combination of financial necessity and political circumstances.
 In any case, those policies have directly contributed to a question that is heard much too often.
 Who is John Heartfield?
 Why is the greatest political artist and graphic designer of the twentieth century unknown to so many?

 The Official John Heartfield Exhibition curator traveled to Berlin at the invitation of the Heartfield Archiv, Akademie der Künste.
 The invitation was extended so that the new archive director could address the curator’s concerns in a face-to-face meeting.
 Progress was made.
 However, serious issues remain to be addressed.

-Please refer to the ever-growing section of this exhibition entitled “The Hidden Genius” on the Exhibition’s Welcome Page for a fascinating history of the Heartfield Archiv (Heartfield Archive) and the Akademie Der Künste.
+Please refer to the expanding section of this exhibition entitled Hidden Genius for the curator’s continuing commentary on the policies of The Heartfield Archive (Heartfield Archive, Akademie der Künste).